aie0/MongoDbManager/README.md

-MongoDbManager
+MongoDbManager NodeJS library
 ==============

-MongoDb library wrapper to ease the work with the MongoDb
+NodeJS Mongodb library wrapper to ease the work with the Mongodb database
 --------------

 **Main Features:**